the-tobias-project/odbc-module/README.md

 make
 ```

-Here, fill in the values in the .env file:
+Here, fill in the values in the .env file at $HOME:

 ```
 DATABRICKS_HOSTNAME=